rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 Sam leaned forward and put weight on his leg, shooting pain blinded him for a second then he could see an iceberg spinning with the two children on it.
 Hannah seemed to be scouting at the same time and she had spotted good news - *"Sam!
 Here!"*

-*Despite the horrible awful pain and the blue colouration, my leg feels all right* - though Sam in an attempt to persuade himself to press forward, he gave tentative few steps as his brain adjusted to ignore the pain - *it is not real, it's not real* - continued Sam, managing to subside the pain.
+*Despite the horrible awful pain and the blue colouration, my leg feels all right* - thought Sam in an attempt to persuade himself to press forward, he made a few tentative steps, as his brain adjusted to ignore the pain - *it is not real, it's not real* - continued Sam, managing to subside the pain.
 His mind was in a state of flux, similar to the tide - *I can do this* - continued Sam as someone reading a book of positive reinforcement, his mind getting sharper and less distracted about the immediate situation.

 His legs started to move without him thinking about it and leapt forward jumping on pieces of ice floating in the current, a few of the chunks splashed down dipping his feet slightly in the water, he ignored the ache coming from his legs as he continued moving through the frozen world.

-*"How is he doing that?"* - rhetorically asked Amir mesmerised by friend prowess - *"Doesn't that hurt?"*
+*"How is he doing that?"* - asked Amir rhetorically mesmerised by his friend prowess - *"Doesn't that hurt?"*

 *"He is drenched"* - said Hannah utterly impressed - *"but he keeps running and jumping over the ice"*